albertogoffi/toradocu/README.md

 `javadoc` tool using all its options.

 Note that this is an early release of Toradocu.
-The tool prints a lot of trancing/debugging information on the stadard input/error.
+The tool prints a lot of tracing/debugging information on the standard input/error.

 ## Using Toradocu Aspects
 Toradocu generates [AspectJ aspects](https://eclipse.org/aspectj/) in the folder